 It’s inevitable that someone you know will die.
 And it’s also inevitable that you will speak to grieving friends or family of the deceased; who try to make sense of death.

 Lightworker, our special gift is that of insight as to how the Universe works.
 Although we don’t have every answer, we do have a clearer path to Universal Wisdom to access answers when required.
-That means that we have a stronger grasp on how shit works “out there” than those who haven’t yet ventured within to question life.
+That means that we have a stronger grasp on how things work “out there” than those who haven’t yet ventured within to question life.

-It’s natural that those still asleep will come to you, for answers, after the loss of a loved one.
+It’s likely that those still asleep will come to you, for answers, after the loss of a loved one.

 Please consider this:

 What grieving people want just after a death, is comfort.
 That’s why Lightworkers are sought out after devastating occurrences such as a death.

 Your higher frequency provides a blanket of comfort to those around us, even if they don’t know why.